-RNAi has the potential to generate a new class of safer therapeutics, which are more specific and effective.
+RNAi has the potential to generate a new class of safer therapeutics, which are very specific and highly effective.
 These therapeutics take advantage of the body’s own natural processes to silence genes, or more precisely, eliminate specific gene-products or proteins in the cell.
 The development of RNAi drugs allows for a completely novel approach to treating disease, which is why RNAi is considered one of the most promising and rapidly advancing frontiers in drug discovery.
-Today, there are a number of RNAi product candidates advancing in clinical development – including those from our Non-HBV Assets and our Partnered Programs.
+Today, there are a number of RNAi product candidates advancing in clinical development – including those from our HBV Assets and our Partnered Programs.

 In the cell, DNA carries the genetic information required to make each specific protein.
 Genes are first copied or transcribed into messenger RNA (mRNA), which is translated into protein.
 Most diseases are caused by either the absence or over-production of a specific protein.
 For example, a tumor can be caused by the over-production of a protein that stimulates cell growth.
 If too much of a particular protein is the cause of a disease, the RNAi therapeutic approach would be to reduce or silence its activity or amount.